Jeff Kemp

-Jeffrey Allan Kemp (born July 11, 1959) is a former American football quarterback who played professionally in the National Football League (NFL) for the Los Angeles Rams, San Francisco 49ers, Seattle Seahawks, and Philadelphia Eagles.
-He played college football at Dartmouth College in the Ivy League, and was not selected in the 1981 NFL Draft.
+Jeffrey Allan Kemp (born July 11, 1959) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Los Angeles Rams, San Francisco 49ers, Seattle Seahawks, and Philadelphia Eagles.
+He played college football for the Dartmouth Big Green in the Ivy League, and was not selected in the 1981 NFL draft.
 In 1984, Kemp led the Rams with thirteen touchdown passes and a trip to the playoffs.
 As a back-up to the injured Joe Montana in 1986, he threw eleven touchdown passes for the 49ers.

 Kemp is the son of late former AFL quarterback and American politician Jack Kemp (1935–2009), and brother of former Canadian Football League quarterback Jimmy Kemp (b.
 1971).
 Kemp and his wife, Stacy, have four sons: Kyle, Kory, Kolby, and Keegan.
 He graduated from Winston Churchill High School in Potomac, Maryland.

 College career

-In 1979, Jeff Kemp was named the starting quarterback for the Dartmouth Big Green, winning the job over Joe McLaughlin.
-That season, Dartmouth, led by head coach Joseph Yukica went 4-3 in Ivy League play (4-4-1 overall).
+At Dartmouth College in 1979, Jeff Kemp was named the starting quarterback for the Big Green, winning the job over Joe McLaughlin.
+That season, Dartmouth, led by head coach Joseph Yukica went 4–3 in Ivy League play (4–4–1 overall).
 Dartmouth finished fifth in the Ivy League, just behind Cornell and ahead of Harvard.
-Playing in all nine games that season, Kemp completed 81 passes on 182 attempts for 915 yard.
+Playing in all nine games that season, Kemp completed 81 passes on 182 attempts for 915 yards.
 He threw six touchdown passes and five interceptions.
-His primary target was wide receiver Dave Shula.
-Whereas Kemp was the son of quarterback Jack Kemp, Shula was the son of then Dolphins head coach Don Shula.
+His primary target was wide receiver Dave Shula, who was the son of then Dolphins head coach Don Shula.

-The 1980 season started with a 40-7 win over a very weak University of Pennsylvania team.
-Dartmouth would also score a decisive win over Columbia as well, 48-0.
-While Dartmouth, led by Kemp scored 207 points, they yielded 170 and ended up going 4-3 in league, and 4-6 overall.
-Kemp's college career ended with a 27-24 loss to Princeton.
+The 1980 season started with a 40–7 win over a very weak University of Pennsylvania team.
+Dartmouth would also score a decisive win over Columbia as well, 48–0.
+While Dartmouth, led by Kemp scored 207 points, they yielded 170 and ended up going 4–3 in the league, and 4–6 overall.
+Kemp's college career ended with a 27–24 loss to Princeton.